MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: EXPERIMENTS

-We run the experiment on a real data set containing sensory data from forest and field scenarios recorded with the two robot platforms \textit{tracked} (MARV robot, see Figure~\ref{fig:robot_in_grass}), \textit{wheeled} (Clearpath Husky robot).
-The data set contains point cloud scans, corresponding images from 4 cameras installed on the robots (front, rear, left, and right), robot trajectories with a $10~\si{\second}$ length.
-We record point clouds, and robot trajectories with the help of SLAM~\cite{Pomerleau-2013-AR} method.
-Our point cloud data were captured with mobile robots equipped with high-resolution Ouster OS0-128 LiDAR in forest and field environments.

-We consider as a main contribution of the released data sequences the introduction of terrain shapes available for the corresponding trajectories.
-An example of a supporting height map for a traversed path is given in the bottom right corner of Figure~\ref{fig:monoforce_train}.
-The stored terrain is defined as a height map layer ($2.5-$dimensional surface).
-With the help of the $\nabla$physics module, we obtain height values for each cell of the terrain traversed by a robot following a $10\si{\second}$-long trajectory.
-The height values are being optimized in such a way that the predicted (by the $\nabla$physics module) trajectory is as close as possible to the ground-truth one, as described in Section~\ref{subsec:tarrain_opt}.
+We pretrain the terrain encoder on the large-scale outdoor dataset RELLIS-3D~\cite{jiang2020rellis3d}.
+It is a multimodal dataset collected in an off-road environment containing accurately localized (with RTK GPS) $13,556$ lidar scans and corresponding time-synchronized RGB images.
+Despite the amount and annotation quality of the data provided in the RELLIS-3D sequences, it lacks examples of a robot moving over hills, obstacles, and traversing high grass.
+To fill this gap in autonomous off-road navigation, we release new data sequences, called RobinGas, containing sensory data from forest and field scenarios recorded with the two robot platforms: \textit{tracked} (MARV robot), \textit{wheeled} (Clearpath Husky robot), Figure~\ref{fig:robot_platforms}.
+The data set contains point cloud scans from Ouster OS0-128, OS0-32 lidars and corresponding RGB images from Basler and IDS cameras installed on the robots (front, rear, left, and right).
+For each lidar-images data sample, we additionally record robot localization data that was obtained using ICP SLAM~\cite{Pomerleau-2013-AR}.
+It showed to be a better choice than GPS that is unreliable near or under forest canopy.
+With the help of the $\nabla$physics module, we obtain height values for each cell of the terrain traversed by the robot following a~\qty{10}{\second}--long trajectory.
+The height values are being optimized in such a way that the trajectory predicted by the $\nabla$physics module is as close as possible to the SLAM-generated ground-truth, as described in Section~\ref{subsec:terrain_encoder}.

-In our experiments, we utilize the Monolayout~\cite{mani2020monolayout} model as the terrain encoder~(\ref{eq:terrain_encoder}).
-During the training of the model, we utilized the two data sequences recorded in a forest environment and one in the field.
-In total, they contain 592 point clouds and corresponding trajectories and images.
-The data is split into training (with 518 data samples) and validation (with 74 data samples) sets.
-The best-performing model on the validation set is selected for the evaluation.
-Qualitative examples of the model performance are given in Figure~\ref{fig:monodem_pred}.
-The predicted height map is compared to the one estimated from the point cloud.
-It could be noticed that the height map is smoother and provides terrain shape predictions for the regions that were not mapped with the lidar scan.
-It is beneficial for robust trajectory planning.
+After training the MonoForce terrain encoder and the LSS~\cite{philion2020lift} model on RELLIS-3D dataset, we fine-tune them on our RobinGas data sequences.
+For evaluation, we select the best-performing model on validation part of the RobinGas data in terms of criterion: $\mathcal{L} = \mathcal{L}_t + \lambda_g \mathcal{L}_g,$ where $\mathcal{L}_t$ and $\mathcal{L}_g$ are defined by equations (\ref{eq:terrain_loss}), (\ref{eq:geom_loss}), $\lambda_g$ is a hyperparameter.